vcamelblue2/Cle.js/release/@0.14.x/README.md

       myFunc: asFunc(($, ...args)=>{...}) // declare function costants as props (to be passed) },
     // shortcuts -> let_counter: 0

+    '@input': { // property passed by the parent using parent Point Of View (useful with react style component functional definition) inputProp1,
+      inputHandler
+    }

     // Functions definition 'a-la-python'